 You can try all our plans free for 14 days.
 Before installing you first choose a plan.

-Click on “Install” to start installation.
-GitHub might ask you for your password in order to confirm the installation.
+GitHub may ask for your password to confirm the installation.

-Next, you will see a list of all backups with either a grey and the status "… pending" or already "… in progress" with a yellow border.
-Depending on the size and amount of your repositories, creating the backups can take between a couple of minutes or up to a few hours.
+A list of all backups displays.
+Backups are marked either in grey with the status "… pending" or already "… in progress" with a yellow border.
+Depending on the size and number of your repositories, creating the backups can take between a couple of minutes or up to a few hours.

 Once the backups are successfully created, a timestamp with a green border displays.

 Return to this page later if you want to check the status of your backups.